neuerituale/FieldtypeGeocoder/README.md

    ```bash
    composer install
    ```
-3. In processwire admin: Modules > Refresh.
-Install Fieldtype > Geocoder.
+3. In processwire admin: Modules > Refresh and install Fieldtype > Geocoder.
+4. Insert the api-key for your geocoding provider.
+The default provider is [OpenCage](https://opencagedata.com/).
+OpenCage use various other geocoding services.
+   You can change the provider with a processwire hook. [read more](#hook)
-4. Create a new field of type Geocoder, and name it whatever you like.
+5. Create a new field of type Geocoder, and name it whatever you like.
 In our examples we named it simply "geocoder".
-5. Add the field to a template and start geocoding!
+6. Add the field to a template and start geocoding!

 ## Requirements